Jozty/website/content/functions/props.md

 ---
-title: props function
+title: Props function
-description: a thorough tour of props function
+description: Gives array of multiple on the object(Order is preserved)
+keywords: Props
 ---

 ## Props